MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 Availability groups can provide minimal downtime during patching of the underlying OS by manually failing over the primary to a secondary replica while the patching is being completed.
 From an operating system perspective, doing this would be more common on Windows Server since often, but not always, servicing the underlying OS may require a reboot.
 Patching Linux sometimes needs a reboot, but it can be infrequent.

-Patching SQL Server instances participating in an availability group can also minimize downtime depending on how complex the availability group architecture is.
+[Patching SQL Server instances participating in an availability group](http://docs.microsoft.com/sql/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances) can also minimize downtime depending on how complex the availability group architecture is.
 To patch servers participating in an availability group, a secondary replica is patched first.
 Once the right number of replicas are patched, the primary replica is manually failed over to another node to do the upgrade.
 Any remaining secondary replicas at that point can be upgraded, too.

 #### Always On Failover Cluster Instances

 FCIs on their own cannot assist with a traditional migration or upgrade; an availability group or log shipping would have to be configured for the databases in the FCI and all other objects accounted for.
 However, FCIs under Windows Server are still a popular option for when the underlying Windows Servers need to be patched.
 A manual failover can be initiated, which means a brief outage instead of having the instance completely unavailable for the entire time Windows Server is being patched.
 An FCI can be upgraded in place to SQL Server 2017.
-For information, see this documentation link.
+For information, see [Upgrade a SQL Server Failover Cluster Instance](http://docs.microsoft.com/sql/sql-server/failover-clusters/windows/upgrade-a-sql-server-failover-cluster-instance).

 #### Log Shipping